All Episodes

 Right.

-And uh the mayor, uh Ray Nagan has left his options open to run for Bill Jackson's spot if he should leave.
+And the mayor, Ray Nagan, has left his options open to run for Bill Jefferson's spot if he should leave.

 He has not said that he was not going to.

-There was a local sheriff here, sheriff of Jefferson Parish spent several thousand dollars of his own money campaigning for Bill Jefferson because the other candidate was also as qu uh questionable, maybe not as questionable as Bill Jefferson, but uh I guess his thinking was that candidate would be in there for the duration, and the sheriff actually expected the indictment and hopefully would uh leave the position open and it should uh build.
+There was a local sheriff here, sheriff of Jefferson Parish, spent several thousand dollars of his own money campaigning for Bill Jefferson because the other candidate was also questionable, maybe not as questionable as Bill Jefferson, but I guess his thinking was that the other candidate would be in there for the duration, and the sheriff actually expected the indictment and hopefully would leave the position open.

 Right.

-And of course, uh you uh lesser of two evils uh is obviously what you're what you're facing there.
+And of course, lesser of two evils is obviously what you're facing there.

 Well, look, I thank you for the report coming out of New Orleans, although even I didn't need it.

-That's that's that's the thing about the left and the and Democrats today.
+That's the other thing about the left and Democrats today.

-I mean, I I sometimes if I can see it and if you all can see it, why doesn't everybody see it?
+I mean, sometimes if I can see it and if you all can see it, why doesn't everybody see it?

 All right, let's go listen to the Democrats now talk about all of a sudden their faith.

-Now, this group, uh Sojourner slash sojourners slash call to renewal, an evangelical organization.
+Now, this group, Sojourners slash Call to Renewal, an evangelical organization.

-You know, it's it's like uh I I don't I don't know this group, but precisely because I don't know them is why I have questions about them.
+You know, it's like, I don't know this group, but precisely because I don't know them is why I have questions about them.

-There are all kinds of religious groups all of a sudden, religious groups sprung up that are that are pro-global warming.
+There are all kinds of religious groups, all of a sudden, religious groups sprung up that are pro-global warming.

 And I don't believe that they're actually religious.

-I I think that they're libs calling themselves a religious group, trying to move forward that particular now.
+I think that they're libs calling themselves a religious group, trying to move forward that particular.

 It's starting to get distracting.

-Haven't said anything funny, well, I mean that funny in at least ten minutes.
+Having something funny, well, I mean, that funny in at least 10 minutes.

 And what are you still laughing?